rbrbrbrbrb/tracker/README.md

 ## How to use (if there's an existing database to work with)

 Open a command line and navigate to the project directory.
+Run `npm install` to download and install dependencies, particularly the `mysql` Node library.
 Use the command `npm run track` to run the tracking script.